-All participants will have a place to camp Thursday night, Friday and Saturday night and have access to restroom facilities.
-But there are no shower facilities.
+All participants will have a place to camp Thursday night through Sunday morning.
+You will have access to restroom facilities, but there are no shower facilities.

-For the first 36 hours, Devil’s Doorknob is a SELF SUPPORTED EVENT.
-This is why it is required that you have a crew to meet you at locations around the trail to provide you with food.
-El Diablo participants are SELF SUPPORTED for the first 12 hours of the event.
+El Diablo is also self-supported for the first 12 hours of the event.
 It is not required that you have a crew, but I would encourage you to have people that can assist you.

-Water and NUUN will be placed at locations roughly 6 miles apart (Basically where the manned aid stations will be later in the event).
+For Devils Doorknob, El Diablo and the 16.3 mile night participants: Water will be placed at locations roughly 6 miles apart (Basically where the manned aid stations will be later in the event).

-All runners are required to check in at the aid stations during the entire event.
-The aid stations during the morning and evening events on Friday will not be supported.
-I will offer water and NUUN (nutritional drink) during Friday and Saturday morning.
-There will be NO FOOD at the aid stations.
-You MUST carry what you want to eat while out on the trail or have your crew meet you at locations along the route.
+All runners are required to check in at the Hwy 41 and Yellow Jacket Road aid stations during the entire event.
+Devil’s Doorknob, El Diablo, 16.3 and 60k night runners must carry what you want to eat while out on the trail or have your crew meet you at locations along the route to supply you with food as there is NO FOOD on the course until Saturday morning.

 Google Maps link to Jericho Horse Trail and the start/finish area: https://www.google.com/maps/dir/33.2008205,-email@example.com,-79.7657923,798m/data=!3m1!1e3